 Throughout history, the United States has been referred to as a melting pot, comprising people of all racial and ethnic backgrounds.
-Understanding the roots of this diversity, and appreciating its dynamic nature in contemporary society, is critical to understanding everyday American life.
+Understanding the roots of this diversity, and appreciating its dynamic nature in contemporary society, is critical to understanding American life.

 Courses range from "Race in America" and "Native American Studies" to "Social Theory: The Study of Isms and Phobias."

-In this program, you will develop vital analytical, critical, and abstract thinking skills, as well as oral and written communication skills.
+In this interest area, you will develop vital analytical, critical, and abstract thinking skills, as well as oral and written communication skills.

 Future careers, post-grad opportunities